paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 ama-metrics-node   1         1         1       1            1           <none>          10h
 ```

-Run the following command to verify that the DaemonSet was deployed properly on the Windows node pools:
+Run the following command to verify that the DaemonSet was correctly deployed on the Windows node pools:

 ```bash
 kubectl get ds ama-metrics-win-node --namespace=kube-system
 ```

-The number of pods should be equal to the number of Windows nodes on the cluster.
+The number of pods should equal the number of Windows nodes on the cluster.
 The output should resemble the following example:

 ```bash
 User@aksuser:~$ kubectl get ds ama-metrics-node --namespace=kube-system